boucardbruno/FruitShop-Kata/README.md

 cashregister
 ============

-Implementation in C# of kata CashRegister with gherkin and TDD with more time in the dojo to get a cleaner code.
+Implementation in C# of kata CashRegister with gherkin and TDD with more time than in the dojo to get a cleaner code.